Bullworker: Modern versions

 The original Bullworker suggested 26 individual exercises.

 While isometrics was the emphasis, the instructions included isotonic, cardio, resiliency and endurance routines.

 The emphasis on these additional functions greatly expanded the number of exercises available.

 An additional fitness routine of Iso-Motion has since been added.

 Bullworkers are well built and very durable; many early units remain in regular fitness use decades later.

-The trademark
+Trademark

 According to the World Intellectual Property Organization, Bullworker is still marketed worldwide by different holder depending on the country, among them: